-Depending on where you are now in the divorce process, your name and/or address could’ve changed, which could make it difficult for you to be found.
+Depending on where you are in the divorce process, your name and/or address could have changed, which could make it difficult for you to be found.
 While such anonymity might feel like a welcome respite, you want the IRS to be able to find you because it does not send junk mail.

 After a name change, remember to request a new Social Security card with the new name.
 Your name on your tax return must match what the Social Security Administration has on file.
 If it doesn’t, it could take much longer to process your tax return and delay the issuance of a tax refund.